 On the TTA website, it is claimed that The TEFL Academy is accredited by OfQual, QUALIFI, DEAC, AQC.

 These are external bodies authorized to regulate education programs, not accredit them.

 The TEFL Academy (TTA) is, therefore, heavily regulated, but is not accredited at all.

 The lesson to be learned here is that when choosing which Online TEFL TESOL certification course to take, choose a course that is fully accredited by one of the (top) above-mentioned reputable international accreditation bodies.

 4. Common TEFL Scams – The ‘That TEFL Course is a scam or fraud’ scam.

-When I traveled India, one of the stand-out annoyances was how whenever I would arrive to a new place, with my mind made up on where I was going to sleep for the night, I was always told by random strangers at the train or bus stations that the place where I had chosen to stay was “bad”, “no longer in business”, or “a scam”.
+When I traveled in India, one of the stand-out annoyances was how whenever I would arrive in a new place, with my mind made up on where I was going to sleep for the night, I was always told by random strangers on the train or bus stations that the place where I had chosen to stay was “bad”, “no longer in business”, or “a scam”.

 This would then follow with a recommendation of their own, for a far better place where I should sleep instead.

 In 100% of these run-ins with “helpful” strangers, not once was my intended accommodation as was described by them.

 This is also a Common TEFL Scam.